Platinum Metal-Based Anticancer and Antibacterial Drugs

-While these novel compounds are both simple and cheap to synthesize, they could provide an interesting new alternative for platinum-based anticancer drugs (platinum based drugs such as cisplatin, oxaliplatin and carboplatin already have FDA-approval and are used widely).
+While these novel compounds are both simple and cheap to synthesize, they could provide an interesting new alternative for platinum-based anticancer drugs (platinum-based drugs such as cisplatin, oxaliplatin and carboplatin already have FDA approval and are widely used).
 These new compounds are all the more interesting, because micromolar to nanomolar activities have been observed on cancer cell lines that are resistant to cisplatin.

 However the activities are not limited to cancer therapy; applications as an antibacterial agent are also possible.
 The exact activities of the different compounds depend on the entire compound, while the mode of action depends critically on the nature of the metal.

 Details and State of Development:

 - The compounds have been synthesized and characterized.
 In vitro and in vivo (mouse model) experiments have been conducted that have confirmed the high potential of the compounds; in vitro experiments have revealed the cytotoxicity of some derivatives on human cancer cell lines are among the highest ever reported in the literature, while preliminary in vivo experiments in a mouse model show a decrease in tumor size.